top of page

 • Tendency to avoid tasks that require close vision

-If you notice any of these signs in your child, it's important to schedule an appointment with an eye doctor for a comprehensive eye exam.
-By detecting hyperopia early and treating it, you can slow its progression and improve your child's ability to read and see close objects clearly.
+If you notice any of these signs in your child, schedule an appointment with an eye doctor for a comprehensive eye exam.
+By detecting hyperopia early and treating it, you can slow its progression and improve your child's ability to read and see close objects.

 The First Signs That Your Child Has Astigmatism

 Astigmatism is a common vision problem in which the cornea of the eye is irregularly shaped, causing distorted or blurred vision.
-Children can develop astigmatism at any age, and it may be present at birth or develop later on.
+Children can develop astigmatism at any age.
+It may be present at birth or develop later on.

-Listed below are some early signs that your child might have astigmatism:
+Listed below are some early signs your child might have astigmatism:

 • Squinting or tilting their head to see clearly